sarahnp7/aws-intermediate/labs/1-hello-world-aws-cli.md

 Make sure there's no SSH access to the instance (the principle of lease needed privileges, see security pillar in AWS Well-Architectured Framework).
 Do not use AWS web console.
 Use only AWS CLI tool.

-Here some of the commands.
+Here are some of the commands.
 Create a security group:

 ```
 aws ec2 create-security-group --group-name \